flywheel-apps/bids-app-template-test/README.md

   * Dockerfile
   * run.py

-The instructions on Building Gears are very general.
+The instructions linkded above on Building Gears are very general.
 The usual `input/` and `output/` folders are available while running in the container, but in addition to that, BIDS-App gears can find BIDS formatted data in the directory `/flywheel/v0/work/bids/` (or just `work/bids/`).

 Develop and test the gear locally with the commands inside `\<your-new-gear-name\-test/`, use